nelsonaloysio/networkx-temporal/docs/source/guide.rst

 .. note::

-    Currently, only static graphs of ``networkx`` type are accepted as input for this function.
+   Only static ``networkx`` graphs are currently accepted as input for this function.

 -----